Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 Agentic deployment decisions need more than instinct.

-ACT Tier 2 Professional is the implementation layer behind this screen.
+AI Controls Professional is the implementation layer behind this screen.
 It provides the agentic governance module, policy pack, vendor due diligence assets, impact assessment support, and the documentation needed when this free gate says your current design is not ready.

 What this gate is actually checking